 For his influence as a global leader and his commitment to creating a positive impact on the world, Dylan has been honored with numerous personal and professional accolades in recent years.
 The World Economic Forum recognized Dylan as a Young Global Leader in 2011 and he was named a Henry Crown Fellow of the Aspen Institute in 2014.
 In 2020, Dylan was recognized by the Commercial Spaceflight Federation with their top honor for business and finance, following in the footsteps of 2019’s inaugural winner, the late Paul Allen.

 Dylan Taylor earned an MBA in Finance and Strategy from the Booth School of Business at University of Chicago and holds a BS in Engineering from the honors college at the University of Arizona, where he graduated Tau Beta Pi and in 2018 was named Alumnus of the year.
 In 2013, he attended the Global Leadership and Public Policy for the 21st Century program at Harvard University.

-Dylan and his family live in Denver where he is active locally with Colorado Concern and the Colorado Spaceport.
+Dylan and his family reside in Denver, Colorado where he is active locally with Colorado Concern and the Colorado Spaceport.
 In his spare time, Dylan enjoys hiking, competing in triathlons and spending time outdoors.
-He is married to author Gabrielle V. Taylor and has two teenage daughters.
+He is married to author Gabrielle V. Taylor with whom he has two teenage daughters.

 “Until space tourism is a destination-based business (e.g. flights to a private space station or to the moon), will flyers pay to fly more than once after having earned their astronaut wings?
 The answer to this is likely very dependent on the experience itself.”